 The Friends also undertook their own fundraising scheme with various activities including several organ concerts, a curry supper, and an ‘Adopt a Pipe’ scheme, so that, with generous grants from two local trusts (The Hervey Benham Trust and the Essex Heritage Trust) their fundraising target of £35,000 was achieved.
 Fundraising continues to support their objectives into the future.

 Join us: become a Friend of the Moot Hall Organ.

 TRUSTEES OF FRIENDS OF THE MOOT HALL ORGAN

-Cllr Nigel Chapman (chairman), Cllr Mike Hogg, Hon Alderman Sonia Lewis, Roy Teed, Jennifer Perry, Ian Ray (Hon.
+Cllr Nigel Chapman (chairman), Cllr Mike Hogg, Hon Alderman Sonia Lewis, Jennifer Perry, Ian Ray (Hon.
 Borough Organist), Mary Chapman (secretary) and Allan Blundell.

 Treasurer: Sally Pearce ACA

 - Lord Petre (Lord Lieutenant of Essex)

 - The Mayor of Colchester (Cllr Gerard Oxford)

 - Sir Bob Russell, High Steward of Colchester